BaneleMlamleli/The_Internet_Python/README.rst

 ===================

-    This project Full automates a full regression testing of a website using Python with the following tool
+    This project automates a full regression test of a website using Python with the following tool

     - Python
     - Toolium
         - Selenium
-    - webdriver-manager
     - PyScaffold:
     - Behave
     - PyHamcrest